zhaoyi2/CVTE_chain_model_finetune/README.md

 # CVTE_model_funtune
 - funtune chain model base on cvte open source model using aishell1 data
-- using the open source GMM for frame align without training GMM series model to save lot of time
+- using the open source GMM for frame align
+# Explanation
+- you do not need training any GMM series model
-- using apply-cmvn-online instead of apply-cmvn
+- using apply-cmvn-online instead of apply-cmvn during training and decoding
 # Install
 - kaldi
 # Usage
 - bash run_train_ft.sh to prepare the data、train LM(optinal,you can also use the cvte open source HCLG) and funtune chain model
-- bash run_test.sh to decode the test data using the funtune model apply-cmvn-online
+- bash run_test.sh to decode the test data using the funtune model with apply-cmvn-online
 # Workflow
 - prepare the lexicon if train LM with your own data(optional,you can also use the cvte open source HCLG)
 - prepare the train data